AnubhavMadhav/J.A.R.V.I.S/README.md

 # J.A.R.V.I.S
 ## *Just A Rather Very Intelligent System.*
 ---
 ##  This is a group Summer Design Project for our Semester 5.
-It is an Augmented Reailty and AI Powered Web App.
+It is an Augmented Reality and AI Powered Web App.
 ---
 ### Try it out here: [J.A.R.V.I.S.](https://jarvis-iiitv.herokuapp.com/)
 ---